flapdragon/interview-questions/longest-consecutive-sequence/README.md

 # Longest Consecutive Sequence

-Given an unsorted array of integers, return the length of the longest consecutive integer sequence.
+Given an unsorted array of integers, return the length of the longest consecutive integer sub-sequence.

  - Input numbers must be integers and can be negative, 0 or positive.
 You know, integers.